ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

    1. `dotnet run --project GraphQL`

-1. Explore with Banana Cake Pop the changes schema to the schema.
+1. Explore with Banana Cakepop the changes schema to the schema.
 There should now be a mutation type and the `addSpeaker` mutation.
    ![GraphQL type explorer](images/4-bcp-schema-explorer-mutation.png)

 1. Next add a speaker by writing a GraphQL mutation.